-The average SED of quasars has been investigated by others in a similarly broad range of the spectrum (X-ray-radio) \citep[e.g.,][]{ Richards2006,shang2011,Elvis2012} or a more limited range \citep[e.g.,][among others]{JK2003,Polletta2007,Mullaney2011,Lani2017} using more recent spectroscopic and photometric data. \cite{Richards2006} find a wide range of SED shapes for quasars and conclude that assuming an average SED can potentially lead up to 50\% errors in the bolometric luminosities estimation. \cite{Hao2014} find that in X-ray selected, radio-quiet quasars the average SED has no significant dependence on redshift, bolometric luminosity, SMBH mass, and the Eddington ratio, while others find that local quasars templates may not be applicable to AGN at higher redshifts \citep[e.g.,][]{Geach2011,Kirkpatrick2017}.
-One of the many challenges in AGN SED analysis is the contamination of the broadband photometry by host galaxy.
-Most of the studies noted here use scaling relations such as $\textrm M_{BH}-\sigma$ \citep[e.g.,][]{marconi2003relation} or $\textrm L_{host}-L_{AGN}$ \citep{Vanden2006} or color-color diagnostics \citep[e.g.,][]{Grewing1968,Sandage1971} to estimate the host galaxy contamination.
-However, each of these scaling relations has large uncertainties that significantly effect the SED analysis.
+The average SED of quasars has been investigated by others in a similarly broad range of the spectrum, radio-to-X-ray, \citep[e.g.,][]{ Richards2006,shang2011,Elvis2012} or a more limited range \citep[e.g.,][among others]{JK2003,Polletta2007,Mullaney2011,Lani2017} using more recent spectroscopic and photometric data. \cite{Richards2006} found a wide range of SED shapes for quasars and concluded that assuming an average SED can potentially lead to 50\% errors in the bolometric luminosity estimate. \cite{Hao2014} found that in X-ray selected, radio-quiet quasars the average SED has no significant dependence on redshift, bolometric luminosity, SMBH mass, and Eddington ratio, while others \citep[e.g.,][]{Geach2011,Kirkpatrick2017} found that local quasar templates may not be applicable to AGN at higher redshifts .
+One of the many challenges in AGN SED analysis is the contamination of the broadband photometry by the host galaxy.
+Most of the studies noted here use scaling relations such as $\rm M_{BH}-\sigma$ \citep[e.g.,][]{marconi2003relation} or $\rm L_{host}-L_{AGN}$ \citep{Vanden2006} or color-color diagnostics \citep[e.g.,][]{Grewing1968,Sandage1971} to estimate the host galaxy contamination.
+However, each of these scaling relations has large uncertainties that significantly affect the SED.